Angus Fraser

+named one of the Wisden Cricketers of the Year in 1996.
-He served as the managing director of Middlesex Cricket between 2009 and 2021, before assuming a new role heading the club's academy.

-He is currently serving as Managing Director of the Middlesex in the Community charity.

-He is also a former English cricketer, journalist and England selector.
+As an administrator, he served as the managing director of Middlesex Cricket between 2009 and 2021, with Middlesex winning the County Championship under his stewardship in 2016, before assuming a new role heading the club's academy and serving as managing director of the Middlesex in the Community charity.
+He is also a former journalist and England cricket team selector.

-Fraser played in forty-six Test matches and forty-two One Day Internationals for England.
-Cricket commentator Colin Bateman commented that Fraser was "a reliable, intelligent and hard-working bowler".

 Early life

-Born in Billinge Higher End, Lancashire, Fraser was educated at the Gayton High School in Harrow, London and Orange Hill High School, Edgware, Greater London.
+Born in Billinge Higher End, Lancashire, He moved south with his family when he was two years-old.
+Fraser was educated at the Gayton High School in Harrow, London and Orange Hill High School, Edgware, Greater London.

 Cricket career

+Fraser played all of his county cricket for Middlesex in a first-class career lasting until 2002; he served as county captain from 2001 until his retirement in 2002.
+In the 1996 edition of Wisden, Fraser was one of the Wisden Cricketers of the Year.

-Fraser began his career with Middlesex in 1984, helping them to win the County Championship in 1985, 1990 and 1993.
+Fraser began his county career with Middlesex in 1984, making his debut against Glamorgan in Swansea and taking a wicket in his third over, bowling John Hopkins.
+He had played club cricket prior to that with Stanmore and with Middlesex Second-XI in 1983.
+He helped Middlesex to win the County Championship in 1985, 1990 and 1993.
 He also helped Middlesex to win the 1988 NatWest Trophy, taking 3–36 in the final, and the 1990 Refuge Assurance Cup.

-He made his Test match debut with England in 1989 against Australia.
+He made his Test match debut with England in 1989 against Australia at Edgebaston, with Steve Waugh as his first test wicket.
 In his fourth Test in 1990 he took his first five-wicket haul in Tests, in the process helping England to their first Test victory over the West Indies for sixteen years and 30 Tests.
 However England missed his contributions when he was forced to withdraw from this series with injury, as was the case during the Ashes series the following winter.
 A hip injury then kept him out of Test cricket for two and a half years, but he made an immediate impact on his return at the Oval in 1993, taking eight wickets as England recorded their first Test victory over Australia for 18 Tests and six and a half years.